Sophivorus/EasyWiki/README.md

 $wiki = new EasyWiki;
 ```

-But if your code runs internally (for example by a cronjob) you can wrap it in a [maintenance script](https://www.mediawiki.org/wiki/Manual:Writing_maintenance_scripts):
+But if your code runs internally (for example by a cronjob) you can wrap it with a [maintenance script](https://www.mediawiki.org/wiki/Manual:Writing_maintenance_scripts):

 ```php
 // Initialize MediaWiki